Policies and Requirements

 CMN expects students to fulfill their course requirements.
 However, CMN recognizes that it may be appropriate to substitute a required course within students’ programs of study.
 The course substitution should be completed prior to the student enrolling in the course to ensure the course will count towards the student’s degree.

-All requests must be filled out in consultation with a Student Achievement Specialist and must include a detailed explanation for the substitution.
+All requests must be filled out in consultation with an Academic Success Coach and must include a detailed explanation for the substitution.
 The final decision regarding course substitutions is made by the Chief Academic Officer.

 The Course Substitution form and procedure are available in the Student Form Library.

 Students who receive a grade “C” or below in a course may repeat that course.
 CMN allows students to retake the same course twice to either earn a grade of “C” or above (which is required for prerequisites) or to earn a grade of “B” or above to meet certain program requirements.
 However, for financial aid purposes, students are only allowed one repetition of a previously passed course.

 Both the initial and repeat grades remain on students’ transcripts, but only the most recent grade is used to compute the Grade Point Average.
 Students should discuss their intentions with their Academic Success Coach.